By James Eliot, Markets & Finance Editor

 The adoption of software engineering laws will continue to drive dominant trends in finance over the next several years:

-For retail investors and finance professionals, the imperative is clear: firms leveraging these laws effectively can anticipate significant competitive advantages in the next 12 months, benefiting from greater operational efficiency and customer satisfaction.
+For retail investors and finance professionals, the imperative is clear: firms leveraging these laws effectively can anticipate significant competitive advantages in the next few years.

 FAQ